lacounty-isab/workshops/docusaurus/docs/postman/ex3-env2.md

     It should still succeed.

 25. Select **No Environment** and re-run.
-    This should fail and is a good symptom to recognize.
+    This should fail with an `ENOTFOUND` message and is a good symptom to recognize.

 --------------------------------------

-Postman environments are very important for
+Postman environments are important for

 * keeping your workspace organized by reducing the need to duplicate requests for different envirnments,